mikechen66/keras_frcnn_tf2/README.md

 ## Issues

 There is a floating incompatibility issue while execute the training.
-It might be an issue related to the scripts while upgrading both the TensorFlow 2.3 and Keras 2.3.
+It might be an issue related to the new scripts based on both the TensorFlow 2.3 and Keras 2.4.

 TypeError: Input 'y' of 'Sub' Op has type float32 that does not match type int64 of argument 'x'.